 9. Ravi’s Ras Omelet, Panjim

 A staple among the locals and popular street food in Goa, the fluffy, tangy Ras Omelette is a true Goan delight.
 Ravi’s in Panjim serves one of the best omelettes in the city – the perfectly cooked eggs are doused in tomatoes, spices, coriander, onion, and a generous helping of chicken curry.
-Add in a boiled egg if you’re up to it too!

 Location: 18th June Road, Opposite Panjim Immaculate Church, Panjim